Nebius-Academy/boltz2-mk8s/tutorial.md

 ## 1. Prepare your environment

+In this section, you will install and configure all necessary command-line tools to manage Nebius AI Cloud resources and Kubernetes clusters from your local environment.

 ### Install the CLIs and tools

 In this guide, you will run commands in your terminal to create and manage **Nebius AI Cloud** resources.